 \section{Related Work}

-\textbf{3D Reconstruction and Rendering of Novel Views:} NeRF-based ~\cite{mildenhall2021nerf} 3D Scene reconstruction methods can be roughly classified into \emph{Multi-view}, which require either multiple synchronized real camera, motion capture (MoCap) images or synthetic 3D data, and \emph{Monocular}, which operate on images captured by a single camera.
-The multi-view approaches can be further divided into methods that reconstruct \emph{stationary Scenes} (e.g. buildings, background) ~\cite{mildenhall2021nerf}, Nerfing-MVS ~\cite{wei2021nerfingmvs}, ~\cite{martin2021nerf}, and methods that reconstruct \emph{stationary rigid foreground objects:} Neus ~\cite{wang2021neus}, and S-NeRF ~\cite{xie2023s}.
-NeRF-from-image ~\cite{pavllo2023shape}, and Zero-1-to-3 ~\cite{liu2023zero}, which are trained using multiple views rendered from rigid 3D objects.
-3D Gaussian Splatting (3DGS) ~\cite{kerbl20233d}-based methods have gained popularity recently, mainly because of their faster training speed and their reasonably high reconstruction and rendering quality of \emph{rigid} objects and \emph{static} scenes.
+\textbf{3D Reconstruction and Rendering of Novel Views:} Neural Radiance Fields ~\cite{mildenhall2021nerf} (NeRF)-based 3D reconstruction methods can be roughly classified into \emph{Multi-view}, which require either multiple synchronized real camera, motion capture (MoCap) images or synthetic 3D data, and \emph{Monocular}, which operate on images captured by a single camera.
+The multi-view approaches can be further divided into methods that reconstruct \emph{stationary Scenes} (e.g. buildings, background) ~\cite{mildenhall2021nerf}, Nerfing-MVS ~\cite{wei2021nerfingmvs}, and methods that reconstruct \emph{stationary rigid foreground objects:} Neus ~\cite{wang2021neus}, and S-NeRF ~\cite{xie2023s}.
+NeRF-from-image ~\cite{pavllo2023shape}, and Zero-1-to-3 ~\cite{liu2023zero} are trained using multiple views rendered from rigid 3D objects.
+3D Gaussian Splatting (3DGS) ~\cite{kerbl20233d}-based methods have gained popularity recently mainly because of their faster training speed and their reasonably high reconstruction and rendering quality of \emph{rigid} objects and \emph{static} scenes.
 Some notable NeRF-based methods for dynamic, deformable 3D human body reconstruction are Pifu ~\cite{saito2019pifu}, NeuMan ~\cite{jiang2022neuman}, HumaNeRF~\cite{weng2022humannerf}, and SHERF ~\cite{hu2023sherf}.
-Most of these methods use the Skinned Multi-Person Linear model (SMPL) ~\cite{loper2023smpl} for human body representation and pose manipulation.
-HuGS ~\cite{moreau2024human} and GaussianAvatar ~\cite{hu2024gaussianavatar} are recent 3DGS-based methods for 3D human body reconstruction and rendering, which are also based on SMPL.
-Typical datasets used to train these methods include THuman ~\cite{yu2021function4d}, ZJU MoCap ~\cite{peng2021neural}, which images are captured using a rig or multiple synchronized cameras in a controlled environment indoor lab, and RenderPeople ~\cite{Renderpeople} which provides multi-view images of \emph{synthetic} 3D persons.
+These methods use the Skinned Multi-Person Linear model (SMPL) ~\cite{loper2023smpl} for human body representation and pose manipulation.
+HuGS ~\cite{moreau2024human} and GaussianAvatar ~\cite{hu2024gaussianavatar} are recent 3DGS and SMPL-based methods for 3D human body reconstruction and rendering.
+Typical datasets used to train these methods include THuman ~\cite{yu2021function4d} and ZJU MoCap ~\cite{peng2021neural} (real images captured in the lab), and RenderPeople ~\cite{Renderpeople} (multi-view images of \emph{synthetic} 3D persons).